betteriot/betteriot-principles/README.md

 Documented moves to detect and block basic brute force attacks (e.g. password bruteforcing, WPS Pixie Dust, service bruteforcing, etc.)
 Remove Debug/Development headers from PCB (JTAG/UART/etc.)

-### 22. A company MUST clearly communicate with a customer in the event of a change in firmware
+### 22. The company MUST clearly communicate with a customer in the event of a change in firmware

 Assessment criteria:
 An automated message should be generated or an alert to remind customers how to implement a change in firmware.

-### 23. A company MUST clearly communicate with a customer in the event of opting out of Automated Patching
+### 23. The company MUST clearly communicate with a customer in the event of opting out of Automated Patching

 Assessment criteria: A clear and accessible message should be sent to a customer explaining the implications of doing this in clear language.

-### 24. A company MUST have clear admin user management policies.
+### 24. The company MUST have clear admin user management policies.

 Assessment criteria:
 The product will be tested to make sure it is compliant with